BhallaLab/moose-core/Docs/user/py/moose_classes.rst

 .. py:class:: SteadyState

    SteadyState: works out a steady-state value for a reaction system.
-It uses GSL heavily, and isn't even compiled if the flag isn't set.
-It finds the ss value closest to the initial conditions, defined by current molecular concentrations.If you want to find multiple stable states, use the MultiStable object,which operates a SteadyState object to find multiple states.If you want to carry out a dose-response calculation, use the DoseResponse object.If you want to follow a stable state in phase space, use the StateTrajectory object.
+This class uses the GSL multidimensional root finder algorithms to find the fixed points closest to the current molecular concentrations.
+When it finds the fixed points, it figures out eigenvalues of the solution, as a way to help classify the fixed points.
+Note that the method finds unstable as well as stable fixed points.
+    The SteadyState class also provides a utility function *randomInit()*	to randomly initialize the concentrations, within the constraints of stoichiometry.
+This is useful if you are trying to find the major fixed points of the system.
+Note that this is probabilistic.
+If a fixed point is in a very narrow range of state space the probability of finding it is small and you will have to run many iterations with different initial conditions to find it.
+    The numerical calculations used by the SteadyState solver are prone to failing on individual calculations.
+All is not lost, because the system reports the solutionStatus.
+It is recommended that you test this field after every calculation, so you can simply ignore cases where it failed and try again with different starting conditions.
+    Another rule of thumb is that the SteadyState object is more likely to succeed in finding solutions from a new starting point if you numerically integrate the chemical system for a short time (typically under 1 second) before asking it to find the fixed point.

    .. py:method:: setStoich